mina-nagy1/malaria-cell-classification/README.md

 Rather than relying solely on accuracy, model performance was examined through:
 - Confusion matrices
 - ROC curves
-- Threshold-dependent behavior analysisThis allows a transparent understanding of how classification behavior changes under different decision boundaries.
+- Threshold-dependent behavior analysis
+This allows a transparent understanding of how classification behavior changes under different decision boundaries.

 All experiments and metrics were tracked using Weights & Biases.